erezgeva/libptpmgmt/README.md

 for example in PHP: Binary::empty is renamed to Binary::c_empty
 See comments in libptpmgmt.i for the relevant changes

+Some C++ structure and functions use C++ standard vector "`std::vector<>`"
+SWIG map C++ standard vector to a class.
+See libptpmgmt.i for the full list of the mapping classes.
+All languages create the vector as a class object.
+In Python, Ruby and TCL the vector have properties of a native list.
+Lua uses subst of C++ standard vector methods.
+Perl and PHP use class methods, see PtpMgmtLib.pm and ptpmgmt.php for these methods.

 # <u>Library content</u>
   * Binary in bin.h - class that hold a binary
   * Buf in buf.h - Allocate buffer for scripting